KCWI observations of the extended nebulae in Mrk 273: Results

 Quantitative measurements of emission line fluxes are obtained using the emission-line fitting procedures on the Voronoi-binned data cube described in Section \ref{subsec:emlfit}.
 The left panel of Figure \ref{fig:map_oiii} shows the resulting Voronoi-binned model flux map of [OIII]5007, and the velocity profiles of three representative Voronoi bins from the nuclear region, NE nebula, and SW nebula.
 The nuclear bin has the broadest velocity profile, followed by the SW bin, while the NE bin has the narrowest profile.
 The detailed kinematic properties of the ionized gas are discussed below in Section \ref{sec:kin}.
 In the right panel of Figure \ref{fig:map_oiii} we show the emission line spectra and best-fit multi-component models for the [NeV]3426, [OII]3726,9, H$\gamma$, [OIII]4363, HeII4686, \hbeta , and [OIII]5007 emission lines.
 The [OII] doublet, Balmer lines, and [OIII]5007 emission lines are detected in all three spatial bins shown in the left panel, while the higher-ionization [NeV]3426, [OIII]4363 and HeII4686 are only detected in the nuclear and NE bins, and not in the SW bin.
-For [OIII]5007, three components are required in the nuclear bin, two in the SW bin and one in the NE bin.
-This is generally true for most Voronoi bins in each region.
+The above properties are generally true for most Voronoi bins in each region.
+Three kinematic components are typically required in the nuclear region, one to two in the SW nebula, and one in the NE nebula.

-In the SW region, large variances are observed in the flux, and the S/N is low, for the wavelengths at the bluest end of the wavelength coverage of our observation, possibly due to differential observing conditions during the exposures in this pointing.
+In the SW region, a series of broad bumps accompanied by large flux variances are observed in the spectra near the bluest end of the wavelength coverage of our observation, possibly due to imperfect calibration or differential observing conditions during the exposures in this pointing.
 The [NeV]3426 emission line, which is within the wavelengths affected, is not detected in the SW bin.
 Two other high-ionization lines, [OIII]4363 and HeII4686, have lower ionization potentials than [NeV]3426 and are thus potentially more prominent.
 However, they are also undetected in the SW bin, even though they are not within the affected wavelengths.
 This forms a consistent picture that high-ionization lines are absent in the SW region.
-Therefore, the undetection of the [NeV]3426 emission line in the SW bin is likely due to an intrinsic absence of the line rather than the large flux variance observed in that region.
+Therefore, the non-detection of the [NeV]3426 emission line in the SW bin is likely due to an intrinsic absence of the line rather than the large flux variance observed in that region.

 Figure \ref{fig:map_lines} presents a more complete spatial view of each emission line by showing the model flux maps of the [OII]3726,9 doublet, and the [NeIII]3869, \hbeta , [NeV]3426, [OIII]4363 and HeII4686 emission lines, using the emission line fits above.
 The [OII]3726,9 doublet, and the [NeIII]3869 and \hbeta ~emission lines are generally detected in the nuclear, NE and SW regions.
 However, the high-ionization [NeV]3426, [OIII]4363 and HeII4686 emission lines are detected in only the nuclear and NE regions, and not in the SW region.